Patch of Invisibility: Naturalistic Physical Black-Box Adversarial Attacks on Object Detectors: Introduction

-\begin{enumerate} \item We introduce a novel, efficient, \textbf{black-box} adversarial attack on object-detection frameworks, assuming a far-more realistic scenario.
-Previous works in this context were all white-box or transfer-based, which are far more demanding to deploy and significantly more computationally expensive.
+\begin{enumerate} \item We introduce \textbf{BBNP} (Black-Box Naturalistic Patch): a novel, efficient, black-box adversarial attack on object-detection frameworks, which assumes a more realistic scenario than did previous works that were all white-box or transfer-based.
+Those scenarios are far-more demanding to deploy and significantly more computationally expensive.

-\item We assess our attack both digitally and physically, on two different models, showing that our method outperforms four other methods.
+\item We assess our attack digitally, on five different models, showing that our method outperforms \textbf{all} other black-box methods on all the models tested.

-\item To our knowledge, this is the \textbf{first and only model-agnostic method} that performs black-box naturalistic \textbf{physical} (real-life) attacks directly on the image detection models.
-An example is shown in \autoref{fig:patch}.

-\item We compared our approach against 4 other black-box methods.
-Our method outperforms all other black-box methods. \end{enumerate}
+\item We conduct a comprehensive qualitative assessment of the naturalness of the generated adversarial patches.
+This includes subjective evaluations through surveys, providing empirical evidence of the realism and effectiveness of our patches in practical scenarios. \end{enumerate}